Unemployment rate stable, wage inflation increases

 That means 94,000 people are unemployed, a 29% decrease on the same time last year.

-As employers struggle to find and retain workers, wages increased by three percent.
+As employers struggle to find and retain workers, wages increased by 3%.

 Wage inflation is the highest in more than more than a decade.
 The average hourly rate is now $36.18.